plusworx/gmin/README.md

 `gmin create user new.user@domain.com -a name:{firstname:New~lastname:User}~password:MyStrongPassword`

+When creating objects, attributes and other flags can be both be used but values provided by the attributes flag override attributes provided by other flags.
+For example -

+`gmin crt user d.williams@mycompany.org -f Danny -l Williams -p SuperSecretPwd -a name:{firstname:Douglas}`

+would result in a user whose first name is Douglas not Danny.

 https://developers.google.com/admin-sdk/directory/v1/reference is a useful resource for looking up valid attribute names and values.

 **Query Flag**